 The Day Before

-To make your date night go smoother, prepare as much of the planned menu as possible the day before dinner.
+To make the date night go smoother, prepare as much of the planned menu as possible the day before dinner.
 Take out serving dishes, cooking utensils, and cutting boards, and get ready to set up your cooking station.

-If the recipe for your dessert says it stores well overnight, save some time on date night by preparing it the day before.
+If the recipe for dessert says it stores well overnight, save some time on date night by preparing it the day before.

 Remember that you don't have to cook the perfect filet mignon or pork chop.
 One of the things that will make your partner feel special is that you're making the effort to cook their favorite recipe.
-It's about enjoying your time together—not perfection.
+It's about enjoying time together—not perfection.

 If you're feeling nervous about cooking the meal, it's okay to make it easy.
 Pick up cooked shrimp or scallops to cut down on preparation, or buy the dessert to save time.
 Being together is what matters, so even if the meal isn't worthy of a five-star restaurant, having a romantic evening with your partner will still be a fun way to connect.